-The AIARE Avalanche Rescue course is a one-day, stand-alone training designed to keep backcountry users abreast of best practices in rescue techniques and gear.
-Participants will review the basics of companion rescue before expanding their skill set with more advanced topics and realistic scenario practice.
-Each participant will have the opportunity to receive professional coaching on their rescue skills and will receive a rescue card acknowledging completion date at course end.
-The AIARE Avalanche Rescue is a prerequisite for the AIARE 2 and Pro 1 courses.
-SMG and AIARE recommend that all backcountry travelers keep their skills current by taking an Avalanche Rescue Course and receiving a rescue card at least every other year.
+AIARE Avalanche Rescue is a 1 day stand alone course that is intended to be retaken on a regular basis in order to keep abreast of best practices in rescue techniques and gear.
+New participants will learn the basics of companion rescue, while returning participants will expand their skill set with advanced topics and realistic scenario practice to help improve their skills.
+Each participant will have the opportunity to receive professional coaching on their rescue skills, and will receive a rescue card acknowledging the completion date.
+AIARE Avalanche Rescue is a prerequisite for the AIARE 2 course.
+SMG and AIARE recommend that all backcountry travelers keep their skills current by taking an Avalanche Rescue course and receiving a rescue card at least every other year.

 The Synnott Mountain Guides AIARE classes are led by Mark Synnott (AMGA/IFMGA Mountain Guide) and Nick Aiello-Popeo (AIARE 3 Certified & AIARE Instructor).
 Mark, Nick, and the other instructors are able to not only teach the AIARE standard curriculum, but also draw on their own personal experiences and passion for avalanche awareness to prepare you for your own adventures.

-The AIARE Avalanche Rescue course cost is $165 and avalanche safety equipment (transceiver/shovel/probe) will be provided by SMG for use during the course (however, you are encouraged to bring your own).
+The AIARE Avalanche Rescue course cost is $195 and avalanche safety equipment (transceiver/shovel/probe) will be provided by SMG for use during the course (however, you are encouraged to bring your own).
 The course is best booked online, but you may also book via email or phone.
 You may book multiple people and pay in one order, but please complete this booking form for each person so we have full details.
+More dates may be added, based on demand.
 If you have a group and would like to setup a custom AIARE Avalanche Rescue course, please contact us.

 Student Learning Outcomes

 At the end of the Avalanche Rescue course the student should be able to: